 At the University of Oklahoma, I majored in Letters and minored in Medical Humanities, while completing the pre-requisites for nutrition science.
 Advised by Julia Ehrhardt, I wrote my honors thesis on the language of the dieting industry.
 I went on to study public health nutrition at UC Berkeley, where I also taught undergraduate nutrition courses, finding my true passion in teaching.
 I next tried my hand at employee wellness, helping to launch Healthy Workforce at Kaiser Permanente.
 I’ve written about my experiences working in public health nutrition here.

-Seeking a return to my interdisciplinary roots, I then studied Gastronomy at Boston University in the program co-founded by Julia Child and Jacques Pépin, taking courses with Rachel Black and Carole Counihan.
-In my masters thesis, advised by Warren Belasco, I analyzed the marketing of the three leading diet programs in the United States (Weight Watchers, Nutrisystem, and Jenny Craig) to men in the twenty-first century, exploring their constructions of masculinity in an age of obesity.
+Seeking a return to my interdisciplinary roots, I then studied Gastronomy at Boston University in the program co-founded by Julia Child and Jacques Pépin, taking courses with Rachel Black, Carole Counihan, and Ken Albala.
+In my master’s thesis, advised by Warren Belasco, I analyzed the marketing of the three leading diet programs in the United States (Weight Watchers, Nutrisystem, and Jenny Craig) to men in the twenty-first century, exploring their constructions of masculinity in an age of obesity.

 My work has been published in Gastronomica, the Journal of Historical Research in Marketing, CuiZine: The Journal of Canadian Food Cultures, Fat Studies, and the Yearbook of Women’s History, among others.
 I have also written for the Providence Journal, Inside Higher Ed, and The Inquisitive Eater, and Zester Daily, which was a 2016 IACP Award finalist in the Culinary Website category.